Child Custody Modifications

 - Filing a motion for custody modification can best be done through a NJ divorce attorney

-- An attorney can help ensure that your written proposal for a modification is drafted properly and demonstrates a substantial change in circumstance.
+- Our Middlesex and Monmouth County child custody modification attorneys can help ensure that your written proposal for a modification is drafted properly and demonstrates a substantial change in circumstance.

 - Your Goldstein Law Group will argue your case in court and make your child’s best interests a priority.